 One of my favorite things to do in Paris was to eat.
 During your one day in Paris, one café I highly recommend grabbing while in Le Marais is Chez Julien.
 They had the most perfectly cooked baguette that had a hard crust and chewy center.
-What made it ever better was slapping on the creamiest butter and sweet marmalade it was paired with.
+What made it even better was slapping on the creamiest butter and sweet marmalade it was paired with.
 The cappuccino was the cherry on top of this lovely snack.
 Chez Julien is an adorable sidewalk cafe and a perfect spot to watch Parisians.

 Have A Buttery Croissant At Ma Bourgogne

-Just a tip to know during your one day is Paris, is most touristy places keep an adequate supply of croissants for tourists.
+Just a tip to know during your one day in Paris, is most touristy places keep an adequate supply of croissants for tourists.
 If a cafe still has croissants available past noon, leave!
 Go where the locals frequent because they know where the good food is, right?
 Arrive early to Ma Bourgogne to grab the most buttery, flaky, and airy, croissant in the entire world.

 Indulge On Ice Cream Macaroons At Amorino

 After eating all those delicious savory carbs, it is time to grab something sweet.
 The French are known for that petite, extremely expensive, and chewy cookie known as the macaroon.
 Amorino has macaroons squeezed together with creamy ice cream.
 Their macaroons were so light and airy and the ice cream made it even better.
-If spending 24 hours in Paris you have time to check this places out.
+If spending 24 hours in Paris you have time to check these places out.
 They have a few locations around the city if you find yourself outside of Le Marais.

-Have A Picnic At Place des Vosges
+People Watch At Place des Vosges